When you purchase an item through coupons or links on our site, we may earn an affiliate commission.

 Elon Musk, Master Persuader and SpaceX CEO, appeared for a surprise Q&A session recently at the South by Southwest conference in Austin, Texas.
-He made quite a sensation with his announcement of trips to Mars as early as next year and future colonization of the Red Planet.
+He made quite a sensation with his announcement of trips to Mars as early as next year.
+Plus, future colonization of the Red Planet.

 Ever wonder how Musk and other visionaries like Jeff Bezos, Warren Buffett and Bill Gates grab our attention so easily and powerfully?